dotnet/interactive/docs/FAQ.md

 ### A cell runs forever

-It common for a notebook's kernel to get into a stuck state.
+It is common for a notebook's kernel to get into a stuck state.
 Maybe you tried to load too much data or accidentally ran code containing an infinite loop.
 This happens often enough that a way to restart the kernel is a feature of most notebook providers.

 In Polyglot Notebooks, you can restart the kernel by running the `Polyglot Notebook: Restart the current notebook's kernel` command from the Command Palette.
 Note that after you do this, you'll need to rerun the notebook's cells, including reloading packages using `#r`.